Best diabetic dog food: Take control of your dog's diet

 Looking at the ingredients list, its main component is chicken by-product meal.
 While it may sound unappetizing, it contains nearly three times more protein than fresh chicken.
 Other ingredients high on the list are corn, barley, and wheat so it might not be the best choice for dogs with grain intolerances.
 But there are a whole host of vitamins and minerals to support your dog’s overall health.

-Available in 7.7 or 17.6lb bags, this isn’t cheap, but the dry formula is good for at least a month and twice as long if kept in an airtight container.
+Available in 7.7 or 17.6lb bags, this isn’t cheap, but the dry formula is good for at least a month and twice as long if kept in one of the best pet food containers.
 But don’t worry, it will be finished off before it gets past its sell-by date.

 Best budget diabetic dog food